 This article is presented in conjunction with Art Design Chicago Now, an initiative funded by the Terra Foundation for American Art that amplifies the voices of Chicago’s diverse creatives, past and present, and explores the essential role they play in shaping the now.

 Chicago is a city dense with history.
 We’re known for our world-renowned museums, the World’s Columbian Exposition of 1893, for being the birthplace of modern architecture, and so much more.
 Every street, every building, and every inch of the urban landscape holds a rich Chicago story.
 Our beautiful parks are the very same and are some of the city’s underrated gems.

-In celebration of Olmsted’s 200th birthday, the Washington Park Camera Club, in conjunction with Art Design Chicago, revisited the history of these parks in a contemporary context with a series of walking tours and photo essays of Jackson Park, Washington Park, and Midway Plaisance.
-I sat down with the longest member of the club, Fred Lott (over 50 years!), and Laura Ingram Snow, a photographer he mentored.
+In celebration of Olmsted’s 200th birthday, the Washington Park Camera Club, in conjunction with The Hyde Park Historical Society, revisited the history of these parks in a contemporary context with photo essays that weaves together historic and new images of Olmsted’s South Park: of Jackson Park, Washington Park, and Midway Plaisance.
+I sat down with the longest member of the club, Fred Lott (over 50 years!), and Lauren Snowden Ingram, a photographer he mentored.
 They added their stories to the layers of history of Chicago Parks.

 Jen Torwudzo-Stroh: How did you get involved with the Washington Park Camera Club?

 Fred Lott: [When] the park had just been built at the location where it is now, my brother was an assistant to the leader of the park and was also the drama teacher there.
 That’s where the Camera Club initially started, in the park, and that’s why I got interested.